Obstructions to convexity in neural codes: The tree criterion for max-intersection-incomplete codes

 \begin{lemma} A simplicial complex $\Gamma$ is not a cone if and only if there exists a simplicial complex $\Delta$ and a face $\sigma$ of $\Delta$ such that (1) $\sigma$ is an intersection of facets of $\Delta$ and (2) ${\rm Lk}_{\Delta}(\sigma)= \Gamma$. \end{lemma}

-Recall that the $\Leftarrow$ direction is Corollary~\ref{cor:tree}.
-For the $\Rightarrow$ direction, let $\mathcal{C}$ be a code on $n$ neurons, where $n \leq 5$, that has no local obstructions.
+Recall codes which satisfy the tree criterion have no local obstructions by Corollary~\ref{cor:tree}.
+For the converse, let $\mathcal{C}$ be a code on $n$ neurons, where $n \leq 5$, that has no local obstructions.
 Let $\sigma \subseteq [n]$ be a codeword that is not in $\mathcal{C}$ and is a nonempty intersection of maximal codewords of $\mathcal{C}$.
-Then ${\rm Lk}_{\Delta(\CC)}(\sigma)$ is (1) a simplicial complex on at most 4 vertices (because $\sigma$ is nonempty), (2) contractible (by Proposition~\ref{prop:loc-obs}: $\mathcal{C}$ has no local obstructions) and thus nonempty, and (3) not a cone (by Lemma~\ref{lem:cone}).
-Among the 28 simplicial complexes on up to 4 vertices (depicted in~\cite[Figure~4]{what-makes}), only one is a contractible non-cone: $P_3$, the path of length $3$.
+Then ${\rm Lk}_{\Delta(\CC)}(\sigma)$ is (1) a simplicial complex on at most four vertices (because $\sigma$ is nonempty), (2) contractible (by Proposition~\ref{prop:loc-obs}: $\mathcal{C}$ has no local obstructions) and thus nonempty, and (3) not a cone (by Lemma~\ref{lem:cone}).
+Among the 28 simplicial complexes on up to four vertices (depicted in~\cite[Figure~4]{what-makes}), only one is a contractible non-cone: $P_3$, the path of length $3$.
 Thus, ${\rm Lk}_{\Delta(\CC)}(\sigma) \cong P_2$ (the path of length 2), which is a tree graph.
 Hence, by definition, $\mathcal{C}$ satisfies the tree criterion. \end{proof}

 \begin{example}[A convex code that the tree criterion misses] Let

 so $\Delta(\mathcal{C})$ is the cone, with cone point 1, over the following graph:

 We claim that $\mathcal{C}$ has no local obstructions.
 Indeed, the codeword $1$ is the unique nonempty intersection of maximal codewords of $\mathcal{C}$ that is not in $\mathcal{C}$, and ${\rm Lk}_{\Delta(\CC)}(1)$ is the above tree graph, which is contractible.